datahub-project/datahub/docs/managed-datahub/welcome-acryl.md

 ### Discovering Metadata

 There are 2 primary ways to find metadata: search and browse.
 Both can be accessed via the DataHub home page.&#x20;

-We'll be soon adding a guide covering all the tips and tricks for search metadata you've ingested.
-For now, we'll provide a sneak peak.&#x20;

 By default, we provide rich search capabilities across your ingested metadata.
 This includes the ability to search by tags, descriptions, column names, column descriptions, and more using the global search bar found on the home page.&#x20;